 As new platforms appear and companies expand their social media presences, the time it takes to maintain a social media program will only grow.
 Before you succumb to the allure of the latest platforms, carefully consider whether they are the best use of your resources.

 Danielle M. Cyr is director of social media and senior PR account manager for Co-Communications.
-A version of this article first appeared on the Co-Communications blog.
 Follow her on Twitter@DanielleCyr.